Thomas More College (South Africa): History

 Thomas More College opened on 1 February 1962 with 55 pupils, all boys.
 Co-education was not to come for another 14 years.
-The founder and headmaster was Robin Savory, who wanted to start a Catholic school run by Catholic laity.
+The founders and headmasters were Robin Savory & Chris Hurley, who wanted to start a Catholic school run by Catholic laity.
 In this he had the support of Archbishop Denis Hurley.
-From the start the school had a strong religious element The school was named after Saint Thomas More at the request of Chris Hurley, co-founder, second headmaster and brother of Archbishop Denis Hurley.
+From the start the school had a strong religious element.
+The school was named after Saint Thomas More at the request of Chris Hurley, founder, headmaster and brother of Archbishop Denis Hurley.